100mslive/100ms-docs/common/faq.md

 Yes, we have a list of IPs that can be whitelisted.
 [Here](/server-side/v2/introduction/webhook#ip-whitelisting") is the list.

-### Is there an API call we can make to set the webhook url and headers on our account?
+### Is there an API call we can make to set the webhook URL and headers on our account?

-No. Currently there is no API to update the webhook url and headers.
+No. Currently there is no API to update the webhook URL and headers.
 The same can be done from 100ms Dashboard directly

 ### Do you have some static IP for 100ms, that we can whitelist your hits at our end?